Post-Quantum $\kappa$-to-1 Trapdoor Claw-free Functions from Extrapolated Dihedral Cosets

 \subsection{Related Work}

-Recently, Leveraging TCFs primitive for quantum cryptographic tasks was pioneered in two breakthrough works: (1) the construction of a quantum homomorphic encryption with classical keys \cite{Mah18a} and (2) the verifiable proof of quantumness \cite{BCMVV18}.
+Recently, Leveraging TCFs primitive for quantum cryptographic tasks was pioneered in two breakthrough works: (1) the construction of quantum homomorphic encryption with classical keys \cite{Mah18a} and (2) the verifiable proof of quantumness \cite{BCMVV18}.
 The latter work also serves as a certifiable quantum randomness generator from an untrusted quantum device.
-These works have since been extended to for other interesting tasks including delegated quantum computation \cite{Mah18b}, quantum money \cite{rad19,Zha21} and remote state preparation \cite{GV19}.
+These works have since been extended to other interesting tasks including delegated quantum computation \cite{Mah18b}, quantum money \cite{rad19,Zha21} and remote state preparation \cite{GV19}.
 Remarkably, instead of LWE-based NTCFs with the adaptive hardcore bit property in \cite{BCMVV18}, recent works accept a broader landscape of TCFs for interactive quantumness tests.
-Wherein, the construction of TCFs could be based around other hardness assumptions for eliminating the need for an adaptive hardcore bit and using TCFs with a lower circuit complexity, such as Ring-LWE \cite{BKVV20}, learning with rounding (LWR) \cite{LG22}, Rabin's function and the Diffie-Hellman problem \cite{KMCVY22}.
+Wherein, the construction of TCFs could be based around other hardness assumptions for eliminating the need for an adaptive hardcore bit and using TCFs with a lower circuit complexity, such as Ring-LWE \cite{BKVV20}, learning with rounding (LWR) \cite{LG22}, Rabin's function and Diffie-Hellman problem \cite{KMCVY22}.
+Recently, Alamati et al. \cite{AMR22} further constructed two-to-one TCFs from isogeny-based group actions.
 Moreover, there are numerous extensions and follow-up works for TCF-based proofs of quantumness \cite{ACGH20,MV21,BKVV20,MVV22}.
 Particularly, in \cite{BKVV20}, an efficient non-interactive proof of quantumness protocol was proposed in the quantum random oracle model (QROM) to further reduce the round complexity of \cite{BCMVV18}.
 In \cite{MVV22}, the work for improving the rate of generation of randomness of \cite{BCMVV18} was proposed, which greatly inspires the present work.